TranPhucVinh/C/Kernel/Character device/Character device operations/waitqueue/README.md

 ``wake_up()`` must be called after changing any variable that could change the result of the ``condition`` of ``wait_event()``.

+``wait_event()`` is marked with **TASK_UNINTERRUPTIBLE** state, i.e when the kernel module including this function causes the userspace process opening it to be blocked/suspended, signal SIGKILL or SIGINT can't be used to unblock/unsuspend it.
+Check [wait_event(): Wait queue in character device to blocked/suspended a calling userspace process](#wait-queue-in-character-device-to-blockedsuspended-a-calling-userspace-process) for that implementation.

 ## wait_event_timeout()

 ```c